Mother Bear Project, knitting for a cause

 This group meets in the conference room at Temple every Thursday afternoon at 1:30 PM.

 Mother Bear knitters fashioned 160 hats for the children of Perea Preschool.
-WRJ supported the Religious School's pajama and toy drive for the 2016 holidays.
+WRJ supported the Religious School's pajama and toy drive for the 2016 - 2017 holidays.
+Knitting is underway for the 2018 holiday season.